 This unofficial guide is not associated with Romance Writers of America® .
 I am not receiving any compensation or gifts for these blog posts.

 Please share this blog series on social media.
-I want to encourage many people to attend #RWA17 and to plan ahead so they can experience all that the conference and Disney have to offer.
-If you want to ensure you don’t miss the next topic in this planning guide, follow me on Twitter and Facebook.
-I’ll also tweet about discounts when they go live and other important info.
+I want to encourage many people to attend and make the most out of #RWA17.
+By planning ahead, you can experience all that the conference and Disney have to offer.
+To ensure you don’t miss the next topic in this planning guide, follow me on Twitter and Facebook.
 Links are up on top.